 - More than 40 years in the market

 - Perfected and developed technologies to include all applications

-- Continuous innovation, research, and development with focus on customers
+- Continuous innovation, research, and development with a focus on customers

-- More than 40,000 dry-type transformers operating all around the globe
+- More than 40,000 dry-type transformers operate all around the globe